kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/overview.md

 Feature | Kubesphere Operator | Banzai Cloud Operator
 --- | --- | ---
 License | [Apache 2.0](https://github.com/kubesphere/fluentbit-operator/blob/master/LICENSE)| [Apache 2.0](https://github.com/banzaicloud/logging-operator/blob/master/LICENSE)
-Underlying technology | FluentBit | Fluent Bit for log collection and Fluentd for filtering and sending out to backends Dynamic configuration | CRDs are directly translatable to Fluent Bit config sections in the most straightforward way. | CRDs provide a level of abstraction translatable to Fluent Bit/FluentD configurations (label matching, namespace matching vs cluster scope, secret injection)
+Underlying technology | Fluent Bit | Fluent Bit for log collection and Fluentd for filtering and sending out to backends Dynamic configuration | CRDs are directly translatable to Fluent Bit config sections in the most straightforward way. | CRDs provide a level of abstraction translatable to Fluent Bit/FluentD configurations (label matching, namespace matching vs cluster scope, secret injection)
 Validation | CRD schema validation | CRD schema validation and Fluentd configuration checking Config reloading | Custom Fluent Bit image with a bootstrapper that starts a child Fluent Bit process and restarts it if the config changes | Fluentd config reloading sidecar
 Passing sensitive info as Secrets | Not implemented | Secrets can be used in `Output` definitions: https://banzaicloud.com/docs/one-eye/logging-operator/configuration/plugins/outputs/secret/
-Debugging | Fluent Bit logs | FluentBit/Fluentd logs (for some reason Fluentd stores logs to a file) Rollback | Not implemented | A config is applied if the checker run succeeds Customization | Custom Fluent Bit parser plugins supported.
+Debugging | Fluent Bit logs | Fluent Bit/Fluentd logs (for some reason Fluentd stores logs to a file) Rollback | Not implemented | A config is applied if the checker run succeeds Customization | Custom Fluent Bit parser plugins supported.
 Inputs, filters, and outputs are planned to be supported | No custom Fluentd plugins supported

+# Conclusion

+Kubesphere Operator is a very basic implementation and lacks some crucial features (secret injection, config check, bad config rollback, etc.).
+We can not use it as-is, but it can be a good starting point if we decide to go with a custom logging operator.

+Banzai Cloud Operator is feature-rich, but also based heavily on Fluentd.
+We don't have a lot of experience configuring and operating Fluentd.
+Furthermore, complicating the logging setup doesn't align well with the idea of making Kyma more simple and lightweight.
+We could reuse some of the ideas, but would also like to stick with plain Fluent Bit (without Fluentd).

+Another solution would be to write a custom operator, which will manage Fluent Bit, but also implement all the required features.
+Even though there is an implementtion and maintainance cost, it seems to the most optimal solution so far.